 Recognizing the tremendous impact of one-on-one cancer support, she is now a Mentor Angel and the first regional director of Imerman Angels, bringing the message and the mission to Michigan.

-Vanessa is an alumna of the University of Iowa where she double majored in Business and Spanish.
+She is an alumna of the University of Iowa where she double majored in Business and Spanish.
 Prior to working at Imerman Angels, her employers ranged from national banks to city politicians.
 Her struggle with cancer and rehabilitation afterwards influenced her to change trajectories and follow a more meaningful path.

 Dave comes to Imerman Angels after heading the Bank of America Chicago Marathon Charity Program where he worked with the over 150 not-for-profit organizations that fielded teams for this event raising over $15 million dollars for these charities each year.
 He has been involved in the event planning arena through his work at the Chicago Marathon as well as through consulting on other Chicago area events including numerous 5Ks, 10Ks and half marathons as well as stair climbs and golf tournaments.
 As an endurance athlete himself and a proud “middle of the packer”, Dave will be managing Team Imerman Angels.
 Dave is excited to be working with the many Team Imerman Angels athletes as they look to reach their goals and help Imerman Angels in connecting more and more individuals.